novix-sa/cubepy/docs/index.md

 so that the result can be visualized as:
 ![Sales](https://drive.google.com/open?id=1liAA60Qs972OTNxOFWQohm3muZCr6oVm)

+The main goal is providing operations and functions for

-Our goal is to provide a pandas-like and pandas-compatible toolkit for analytics on multi-dimensional arrays, rather than the tabular data for which pandas excels.
+The goal is to provide a complete set of opepandas-like and pandas-compatible toolkit for analytics on multi-dimensional arrays, rather than the tabular data for which pandas excels.
 Our approach adopts the  [Common Data Model](http://www.unidata.ucar.edu/software/thredds/current/netcdf-java/CDM)  for self- describing scientific data in widespread use in the Earth sciences:`xarray.Dataset`  is an in-memory representation of a netCDF file.library intended for opera

 ep** is a Pthon
 -   individual dimensions (axes) being labeled with meaningful descriptions